signaldatascience/R-curriculum/src/week5/day4/classification.md

 ![Two parallel hyperplanes and the maximum-margin hyperplane in between.](margin.png){width=65%}

-One may notice that the boundaries of the two classes are completely determined by the data points lying at the very edge at the margin, which are called **support vectors**.
+Notice that the boundaries of the two classes are completely determined by the data points lying at the very edge at the margin, which are called **support vectors**.
 The maximum-margin hyperplane can be expressed as a linear function of the support vectors $S$:

 $$\sum_{i=1}^{|S|} y_i \alpha_i \langle \textbf{x} , \textbf{x}_i \rangle + b = 0,$$